 In November the new Bolshevik Government in Russia reveals the existence of the Sykes-Picot Agreement.
 Arab concern raised by the revelation is quelled by British reassurances that the commitments made to them will be honoured.

-On 1 October Faisal enters Damascus.
-Faisal names the city as the capital of an Arab state and, with the agreement of the British, sets up a provisional Arab government.
+Faisal enters Damascus on 1 October.
+He names the city as the capital of an Arab state and, with the agreement of the British, sets up a provisional Arab government.
 He assumes direct control of all Syria, except for coastal areas occupied by French troops.

 The Ottomans sign an armistice on 30 October.
 The First World War ends on 11 November.
-Arab independence appears to have been won.
-However, its stay is only fleeting.
+The Arabs appear to have won their independence.
+The impression lasts for barely a year.

 1919 - On 3 January, Faisal and Chaim Weizmann, head of the World Zionist Organisation, sign an agreement for Arab-Jewish cooperation.

 In July, Faisal convenes the General Syrian Congress.
-The congress calls on the Central Powers to recognise Greater Syria (the lands now recognised as Jordan, Israel, Lebanon, Palestine and Syria) as a sovereign and free state with Faisal as king.
+The congress calls on the Central Powers to recognise Greater Syria (the land mass comprising Jordan, Israel, Lebanon, Palestine and Syria) as a sovereign and free Arab state with Faisal as king.